akkayalab/akkaya-lab/_members/dilara.md

 ---

-Hi, my name is Dilara and I am a fourth-year Biomedical Engineering student at tOSU.
+Hi, my name is Dilara and I am a fourth-year undergraduate student here at The Ohio State University, majoring in Biomedical Engineering with a minor in History.
+I was born in and raised in Michigan, but later moved to Columbus, Ohio.
+I work as an undergraduate student researcher on the T-cell side of the Akkaya Lab.
+My hobbies consist of traveling, painting, and spending quality with my friends and family.